 - Course objectives

-- Introduction to problem solving in the area of artificial intelligence (with algorithms in the Prolog programming language).
+- Introduction to problem solving in the area of artificial intelligence.
 The main aim of the course is to provide information about fundamental algorithms used in AI.

 - The Prolog language.